JuusoSaavalainen/Neural-network-with-numpy/documentation/testdocumentation.md

 - np.random.seed(42): sets the random seed for numpy's random number generator.
 This ensures that the same random values will be generated each time the program is run, making the results reproducible.
 - nn: is an instance of the NeuralNetwork class with the specified layer dimensions.
 The weights of the network are randomly initialized using the seed.

+## Testnnsup

+This is the test file for basic supportive functions used in the model.
+Contains 3 classes of unittests described here

+### TestOneHot

+- Test functionality of OneHot encoding with floats and large inputs

+### TestNormalizeZeroOne

+- Test the normalization from 0-255 to 0-1

+### TestRandomizeRows

+- Test the randomizing of the rows before training.

 ## Missing tests
 - Backwardpropagation and the training loop as whole